XPRIZE/GLEXP-Team-KitkitSchool/README.md

 # Copy Resources/Engine Files #

+Download the relavent resources/3rd party files from the release assets (v1.3)

 * to build "mainapp", place the resources/3rd party files in the following folders
   * cocos2d
    ROOT/mainapp/cocos2d